-Integrated Mental Health Care for Patients with Chronic Hepatitis C and Liver Disease - Hepatitis C
+Integrated Mental Health Care for Patients with Chronic Hepatitis C - Hepatitis C

 Active mental health and substance use disorders (MH/SUD) among Veterans with chronic hepatitis C virus (HCV) infection are common barriers to treatment.
 These comorbidities affect diagnosis, linkage to and retention in care, disease progression, and candidacy for HCV antiviral treatment.

 - Cognitive, capacity, diagnostic, and personality assessments that differentiate normal processes from pathologic states, side effects of medications, adjustment reactions, or combinations of these problems